This is a temporary scheme designed to help employers retain their employees and protect the UK economy

 - Full time

 How should an employer agree furloughed status with an employee i.e. in writing?

 Your affected employees will need to be designated ‘furloughed workers’ and this will need to be confirmed in writing.
-It is important to note that changing employees’ employment rights is still subject to employment law and unless lay off or short time working clauses are included in contracts of employment, separate negotiation may be required.
+It is important to note that changing employees’ employment rights are still subject to employment law and unless lay off or short-time working clauses are included in contracts of employment, separate negotiation may be required.
 It is best to take employment advice on this point.